InnovativeInventor/InnovativeInventor/README.md

 I'm currently a student at the University of Illinois at Urbana-Champaign (UIUC).
 Formerly, I was president of [Choate Programming Union](https://cpu.party) (my high school CS club).
 I'm also a ham radio operator ([general class](http://www.arrl.org/ham-radio-licenses)) – my callsign is `KC1LTV`.
-I'm interested in cryptography/security related things, although I have a variety of other interests.
+I have a wide variety of interests.
 More recently, I've been doing computational redistricting work at the non-partisan [MGGG redistricting lab](https://mggg.org/).

 Here are several of my more interesting recent projects (in no particular order and in varying degrees of completion).